-The Thomas County Public Library is proud of its initiative, in cooperation with The Jack Hadley Black History Museum and the Thomasville Genalogy History and Fine Arts Library, to archive and index a Collection of African-American Obituaries.
+The Thomas County Public Library is proud of its initiative, in cooperation with The Jack Hadley Black History Museum and the Thomasville Genealogy History and Fine Arts Library, to archive and index a Collection of African-American Obituaries.
 This collection provides individuals with vital connections in genealogical research.
-This is an ongoing project that began in 2009.
+This is an ongoing project that began in 2009 with over 3,800 obituaries scanned and indexed.
 Anyone wishing to contribute to the collection, please call the Reference Department at (229) 225-5252 ext.
-113 or email us at firstname.lastname@example.org
+102 or email us at email@example.com

 Buffalo Soldiers Forgotten American History Page - Lawton-Fort Sill Chapter